cartesiantheatre/helios-client-utilities/README.md

 The following is a summary of the utilities included in this package.
 For detailed information on their usage consult their man page.

 `helios-add-song`: Add a single song to a Helios server's catalogue.

 `helios-delete-song`: Delete a remote song or songs on a Helios server.

 `helios-download-song`: Download a song from a remote Helios server.

 `helios-find-servers`: List all helios servers detected on your LAN.

 `helios-get-song`: Query metadata for a song within a remote Helios server.

 `helios-import-songs`: Batch import songs into Helios.

-`helios-modify-song`: Tool to edit metadata of remote songs already analyzed on a Helios `helios-similar`: Search for similar songs on a remote Helios server.
+`helios-modify-song`: Tool to edit metadata of remote songs already analyzed on a Helios server.

+`helios-similar`: Search for similar songs on a remote Helios server.

 `helios-status`: Query the status of a remote Helios server.

 ## Licensing